d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 print('b1 grad:', new_params[1].grad)
 ```

-Here, the data is distributed among multiple GPUs.
-The following `allreduce` function adds up the data on each GPU and then broadcasts it to all the GPUs.
+Since we didn't perform any computation yet, the gradient with regard to the bias weights is still $0$.
+Now let's assume that we have a vector distributed across multiple GPUs.
+The following allreduce function adds up all vectors and broadcasts the result back to all GPUs.
+Note that for this to work we need to copy the data to the device accumulating the results.

 ```{.python .input  n=14}
 def allreduce(data):